-The Group considers annually whether the carrying value of investments has suffered any impairment in accordance with the accounting policy stated.
-The recoverable amounts of investments have been determined based on value-in-use calculations, which require the use of estimates.
+The Group considers annually whether there is an indicator that the carrying value of investments may have suffered an impairment, in accordance with the accounting policy stated.
+Where an indicator is identified, the recoverable amounts of investments are determined based on value-in-use calculations, which require the use of estimates.